ipdk-io/k8s-infra-offload/README.md

 namespace using the `scrips/arp_proxy.sh` script mentioned in the [Deploy P4 Kubernetes section](#deploy-p4-kubernetes) for ARP proxy gateway.

-If you do not wish to use these default keys, certificates, and cipher suites, then modify the `scripts/mev/tls/gen_certs.sh` script accordingly before running `make gen-certs` and modify the `inframanager/config.yaml` file with preferred cipher suites.
+If user doesn't wish to use these default keys, certificates, and cipher suites, then modify the `scripts/mev/tls/gen_certs.sh` script accordingly before running `make gen-certs` and modify the `inframanager/config.yaml` file with preferred cipher suites.
 These changes need to be done prior to the creation of container